Cincinnati—Solid Growth Continues

 |Adults with an undergraduate degree or higher||33.1%||+3.8 pp||31.3%||+3.1 pp|

 Note: Percentage points is abbreviated as pp.

-Sources: US Census Bureau population estimates, American Community Survey.
+Sources: US Census Population estimates; American Community Survey.

 Demographics and Education

-Rick Kaglic is vice president and senior regional officer of the Cincinnati Branch of the Federal Reserve Bank of Cleveland.
-Tristan Young is a research analyst at the Bank’s Cincinnati Branch.
-The authors thank economic analyst Christopher Vecchio for preparing the charts.
+Gary Wagner is vice president and senior regional officer of the Cincinnati Branch of the Federal Reserve Bank of Cleveland.
+Mary DeStefano is a research analyst at the Branch.
+The authors thank senior research analyst Christopher Vecchio for preparing the charts.

 All monthly and quarterly figures are seasonally adjusted, and all dollar figures are in constant dollars, for which the base period is provided by the latest available data.
 Home prices are an exception, and they are not adjusted for inflation.
 Where applicable, these adjustments are made prior to calculating percent changes or indexes.
 Several charts use indexed measures to facilitate comparisons across regions and have a reference line at 100.
 These numbers can be thought of as the percentages of prerecession levels.
 If levels were growing before the recession, prerecession indexes will be below 100; if levels were falling before the recession, prerecession indexes will be above 100.